TaitoUnited/wordpress-template/README.md

 Mount remote data storage so that you can make changes directly:

 * Run `taito storage mount:dev`
 * Modify files located in `remote/data`

 Commit changes made to remote data:

 * Warn other developers that you are going to sync the data to git
 * Pull latest changes: `git pull --rebase`
 * Sync remote data to local disk `taito storage sync to:local dev`
 * Commit and push changes

-Deploying changes from dev to production:
+Deploy changes from dev to production:

 * Deploy taito and helm configuration changes: `taito vc env merge`
 * Migrate files and database manually or by using a migration plugin (support for automation coming later)

-Migrating changes from production to dev:
+Migrate changes from production to dev:

 * Migrate files and database manually or by using a migration plugin (support for automation coming later)
 * NOTE: You should not migrate/copy the whole database and all the files, if the data contains confidential data like personal accounts, personal photos, contact details, payments or private messaging.

 Some additional commands for operating remote environments: